Parcley27/AeroStream/README.md

     node ProxyServer.js
     ```

-4. The proxy server will start on port 4027.
+6. The proxy server will start on port 4027.
 You should see:

     ```
     Proxy server running at http://localhost:4027

     ```

+7. Note that you can also just open the AerostreamRadar.html file in your browser (instead of starting the web server) like any other HTML page, though most browsers will auto disable location access as part of their safety measures.

-5. Open a new terminal window and start a local web server for the frontend:
+8. To host the server on your local network, open a new terminal window and start a local web server for the frontend:

     ```bash
     # Navigate to the frontend directory